stride3d/stride-docs/en/manual/video/set-up-a-video.md

     ![My video script](media/add-video-script.png)

-    Xenko adds the script as a component.
+    Stride adds the script as a component.

     You can adjust [public variables you define in the script](../scripts/public-properties-and-fields.md) in the **Property Grid** under the script component properties.